Mofongo: Variations

 It is also common in Puerto Rico to make mofongo with cassava (mofongo de yuca), breadfruit (mofongo de pana), and ripe plantain mofongo (mofongo de amarillo).

 The bifongo is any combination of two starches fried and mashed together.

 Ripe and green plantains together is the most popular choice.

 The trifongo is any combination of three starches fried and mashed together.
 Most popular is cassava with green and ripe plantains, but batata and breadfruit may be used.

 Mofongo stuffed with shrimp (camarón in Spanish) is called camarofongo.

 Thanksgiving is an American holiday that has been adopted by Puerto Rico and Puerto Ricans outside the commonwealth.
 Turkey is the main focus on every Thanksgiving table and is traditionally stuffed with bread.
 The bread stuffing can be mixed with mofongo or replaced entirely with mofongo.
 The dish is called pavochon.

 Frito-Lay produces MoFongo Snax, combining plantain chips, cassava chips and pork rinds into one bag.

 Mofongo relleno is a stuffed variation of mofongo, which, according to Yvonne Ortiz, was first made in "Tino's Restaurant on the west coast of Puerto Rico" when seafood, abundant in the region, was placed inside the plantain ball with braised meat or more seafood poured over it.
 Today, mofongo relleno is commonly stuffed with either seafood, poultry, or another meat.

+Mofonguito are bite-size mofongo usually served as an appetizer.
+Not to be confused with Dominican mofonguito, which are tostones relleno.

-Moca, Dominican Republic is known for making a mofongo with cheddar cheese shredded on top.
+Moca, Dominican Republic, is known for making a mofongo with cheddar cheese shredded on top.
 It has been called mofongo Dominicano and mofongo el Mocano.

 Outside Puerto Rico

 Dominicans who feared the dictatorship of Rafael Trujillo fled to Puerto Rico and New York City.
-Mofongo caught on quickly with Dominicans living in Puerto Rico and New York City.
+Fried mofongo caught on quickly with Dominicans living in Puerto Rico and New York City.
 After Trujillo's death many Dominicans returned to the Dominican Republic, bringing the recipe for mofongo, which has remained popular ever since.
 The first Dominican cookbook with a recipe for mofongo is Cocina Criolla, second edition by Amanda Ornes, in 1962.
-The recipe is called "mafongo" using roasted green plantains mashed with just chicarrón and oil.
+The recipe is called mafongo using roasted green plantains mashed with just chicarrón and oil.
 Ramona Hernández, director of the Dominican Studies Institute of the City University of New York, has said, "mofongo is a dish borrowed from Puerto Rico that has much success with Dominicans".
 Dominican chef Clara Gonzalez, also known as Aunt Clara, says in her cookbook, "mofongo has a special place in the Dominicans' hearts and stomachs but can be traced back to Puerto Rico".
+Some food scholars claim roasted mofongo was brought over to the Dominican Republic during Dominican Republics sugar industry from 1916 to 1924 were Puerto Ricans migrated to work.

 Mofongo has become popular among Colombians, Cubans and Dominicans living in the United States and anywhere large numbers of Puerto Ricans or Dominicans reside.